davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)
+__2015-12-07__: The new windowing approach was successful on chr22 (DNA-motif in 25 seconds with 5Mb window, 17 secs with 10Mb window) but revealed 'matches' across the first 16Mb of the chromosome (the telomere is NNNs).
+DESIGN DECISION: whether to allow matches to Ns?
+I think not, because the telomeres and centromeres are a relatively small proportion of the genome but could suck up a large number of hits, when there is no evidence there should be hits there.

+DONE filter out Ns from telomeres etc. (or don't match to them).
+Solved using fixed='subject'

+TODO Window size against a single layer layerSet seemed ok up to 10Mb.
+Need to test on 5 layer system.

+Ran 1 layer chr22 with 30 binding factors in 3m 20secs.
+No strain on memory on my PC.

+Also attempted short optimisation, noticed that many factors giving exactly one hit:-

+	[1] "2015-12-07 17:02:48 runLayerBinding.fast thisBF = bf.10 N"
+	[1] "2015-12-07 17:02:48 runLayerBinding.fast n.hits = 1"
+	[1] "2015-12-07 17:02:48 runLayerBinding.fast n.hits.used = 1"
+	[1] "2015-12-07 17:02:48 runLayerBinding.fast thisBF = bf.11 N"
+	[1] "2015-12-07 17:02:48 runLayerBinding.fast n.hits = 1"
+	[1] "2015-12-07 17:02:48 runLayerBinding.fast n.hits.used = 1"
+	[1] "2015-12-07 17:02:48 runLayerBinding.fast thisBF = bf.12 N"
+	[1] "2015-12-07 17:02:48 runLayerBinding.fast n.hits = 1"
+	[1] "2015-12-07 17:02:48 runLayerBinding.fast n.hits.used = 1"

 __2015-12-04__: I spent quite a few hours re-writing functions to use IRanges() objects instead of vectors of 0/1 to mark the layers (see pfs.functions.R).
 I developed using chrM but as soon as I tried an optimisation with chr22, I hit the same memory problems as before.
 One thing to appease it was to return a single IRanges spanning the whole sequence for "layer_region" and "layer_island" matches.
 But the main problem is that DNA matches take a lot of memory.
 Maybe, split the sequence into segments of a given size (e.g. 100kb), create the IRanges for each and then concatenate them (parallel jobs?).
 Make sure the splits overlap by more than patternLength.
 Then re-combine the IRanges with reduce().

 I did that, I added max.window parameter to matchBindingFactor.
 Left it running on chr22.
 Need to use as large a window as possible (e.g. 1-10Mb).